aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/html-converter/html-to-pdf/_index.md

 ## **Convert HTML to PDF**
 Converting a file to another format using the ConvertHTML() method is a sequence of operations among which document loading and saving:

 1. Load an HTML file using one of HTMLDocument() constructors of the [HTMLDocument](https://apireference.aspose.com/net/html/aspose.html/htmldocument) class.
-In the example we use [HTMLDocument(string)](https://apireference.aspose.com/html/net/aspose.html/htmldocument/constructors/10) constructor that initialize an HTML document from a file.
+In the example we use [HTMLDocument(string)](https://apireference.aspose.com/html/net/aspose.html/htmldocument/constructors/10) constructor that initializes an HTML document from a file.
 1. Create a new [PdfSaveOptions](https://apireference.aspose.com/net/html/aspose.html.saving/pdfsaveoptions) object.
 1. Use the [ConvertHTML()](https://apireference.aspose.com/net/html/aspose.html.converters.converter/converthtml/methods/7) method of the Converter class to save HTML as a PDF file.
 You need to pass the HTMLDocument, PdfSaveOptions, and output file path to the ConvertHTML() method to convert HTML to PDF.